 The move to eliminate Fazendeville is viewed through two interpretative lenses today.

-One holds that well-intentioned but thoughtless history buffs and preservationists, with the battle's sesquicentennial on the horizon, aimed to unify the American firing line and the national cemetery into one military historical park.
-Local and federal governments supported the concept, and after persuading local industries to donate their parcels in the sliver of land in between, attempted next to buy out the 200 or so denizens of Fazendeville.
+One holds that well-intentioned but thoughtless history buffs, with the battle's sesquicentennial on the horizon, aimed to unify the American firing line and the national cemetery into one military historical park.
+Local and federal governments supported the concept, and attempted to buy out the 200 or so denizens of Fazendeville living in between.

-When those offers were declined, expropriations ensued, and what began as historical memorialization turned into ham-fisted forced displacement.
+But when those offers were declined, expropriations ensued, and what began as historical memorialization turned into ham-fisted forced displacement.
 Most Fazendevillians ended up settling into New Orleans' Lower Ninth Ward or the community of Violet further downriver in St. Bernard Parish, and few if any received fair market value for their homes.